-I take pride in being a Chartered Civil Engineer.
+I take pride in being a Chartered Civil Engineer (CEng).
 I was fortunate to work for Kier who had an excellent graduate training scheme.
-I was encouraged to become active within the ICE and I quickly reaped the rewards through networking and knowledge share.
+I was encouraged to become active within the ICE and I quickly reaped the rewards through networking and knowledge sharing.

 In what ways has registration benefitted your career?

-I never would have been offered my job on the Qatar Rail programme if I was not professionally qualified.
-Being a Member of the ICE is also internationally recognised.
+I never would have been offered my job on the Qatar Rail programme if I was not professionally registered.
+Being a member of the ICE is also internationally recognised.

 How does your employer benefit from your professional registration?